 People with Irritable Bowel Syndrome (IBS) often show differences in certain probiotic gut bacteria.
 Now, new research has illustrated how a heat-inactivated probiotic can offer IBS relief, gaining attention as a potential solution and IBS treatment.

 Irritable Bowel Syndrome (IBS) is a complex and rather painful digestive disease.
-It’s reputation circles around a lot of confusion and frustration: from medical professionals, patients and scientists alike!
-This stems a lot from the great variety of patient experiences: IBS triggers are very individualised.
+Its reputation circles around a lot of confusion and frustration: from medical professionals, patients, and scientists alike!
+This stems a lot from the great variety of patient experiences: IBS triggers are very individualized.
 Still, researchers are gathering more and more evidence that changes in the composition of the gut microbiome may be the common ground.

 Quick recap: Probiotics are microorganisms, such as bacteria, that we can take orally to protect us from pathogens, keep our intestines intact and boost the production of beneficial nutrients.
 They are live microbes, and you’ll find most supplement options in-store feature various species of Bifidobacteria and Lactobacillus.

 Overall, IBS is characterized by according to chief complaints: constipation (IBS-C,) diarrhea (IBS-D,) a combination of the two (IBS-M) or unclassified (IBS-U.) Generally, other symptoms, such as abdominal pain and bloating, can also come into the mix – and is commonly seen for people with IBS-C.